-The Board found that you enlisted in the Marine Corps on 29 December 1972 at age 18.
-The record reflects that you received five nonjudicial punishments and were convicted by a summary court-martial.
-The offenses included disrespect, breaking restriction, having a radio on watch, having a bottle of wine in the barracks, stealing five gallons of gasoline and failure to obey a lawful order.
+The Board found that you enlisted in the Marine Corps on 1 April 1969 at age 18.
+The record reflects that you received nonjudicial punishment and were convicted by a summary courtmartial.
+The offenses included unauthorized absences totalling more than 14 days and breaking restriction.

-Your military record shows that on 6 June 1974 you submitted a written request for an undesirable discharge in order to avoid trial by court-martial for failure to obey a lawful order on five occasions and absence from your appointed place of duty.
-Your record also shows that prior to submitting this request you conferred with a qualified military lawyer at which time you were advised of your rights and warned of the probable adverse consequences of accepting such a discharge.
-The Board found that your request was granted and, as a result of this action, you were spared the stigma of a court-martial conviction and the potential penalties of a punitive discharge and confinement at hard labor.
-You received an undesirable discharge on 10 July 1974.
+On 1 December 1970 you submitted a written request for an undesirable discharge in order to avoid trial by court-martial for an unauthorized absence of 228 days.
+Prior to submitting this request you conferred with a qualified military lawyer at which time you were advised of your rights and warned of the probable adverse consequences of accepting such a discharge.
+Your request was granted and, as a result of this action, you were spared the stigma of a court-martial conviction and the potential penalties of a punitive discharge and confinement at hard labor.
+You received an undesirable discharge on 21 December 1970.

-In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity.
-However, the Board found that these factors were not sufficient to warrant recharacterization of your discharge given your request for discharge to avoid trial for failure to obey a lawful order on five occasions and absence from your appointed place of duty.
-The Board also noted your six disciplinary actions.
+In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity and the contention that you were told that the discharge would be upgraded after six months.
+However, the Board found that these factors were not sufficient to warrant recharacterization of your discharge given your request for discharge to avoid trial for an unauthorized absence of more than seven months.
+The Board also noted that you had prior disciplinary actions.
 The Board believed that considerable clemency was extended to you when your request to avoid trial by court-martial was approved since, by this action, you escaped the possibility of confinement at hard labor and a punitive discharge.
 Further, the Board concluded that you received the benefit of your bargain when your request for discharge was granted and should not be permitted to change it now.
-The Board also noted your contention that you received ineffective assistance of counsel.
-However, the record reflects that you were properly advised by your military counsel.
-Therefore, the Board concluded that your discharge was proper as issued and no change is warranted.
+In this regard, no law or military regulation provides for upgrading a discharge based solely on the passage of time.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.